-- 1) Sediment simulation testing; test method: Aerobic and anaerobic transformation in aquatic sediment systems, EU C.24. / OECD 308, including the identification of transformation products, at a temperature of 12 °C; - 2) OECD 218 Sediment-Water Chironomid Toxicity Test Using Spiked Sediment. - 3) ASTM E1706-95b (1999) standard test methods for measuring the toxicity of sediment-associated contaminants with freshwater invertebrates: 28-day survival and growth test or 42-day survival, growth and reproduction test using the amphipod Hyallela azteca.
+- 1) Sediment simulation testing; test method: Aerobic and anaerobic transformation in aquatic sediment systems, EU C.24. / OECD 308, including the identification of transformation products, at a temperature of 12 °C; - 2) OECD 218 Sediment-Water Chironomid Toxicity Test Using Spiked Sediment; - 3) OECD 225 Sediment-Water Lumbriculus Toxicity Test Using Spiked Sediment;

-Tests 1, 2 and 3 should be carried out as a tiered testing strategy.

-Test 2 is required unless the outcome of test 1 is the substance is not P;

-Test 3 is required unless the outcome of test 2 indicates the substance is T.
+Tests 1, 2 and 3 should be carried out as a tiered testing strategy: Test 2 is required unless the outcome of test 1 is that the substance is vP; If Test 2 is required, Test 3 is also required unless the outcome of test 2 indicates the substance is T.

-For the toxicity testing (requests 2 and 3), you shall measure the test substance concentration in the sediment, porewater and overlying water.
-All food shall be added to the sediment prior to the commencement of the test.
+For toxicity tests 2 and 3 above you shall measure the test substance concentration in the sediment, porewater and overlying water.
+All food shall be added to the sediment prior to the commencement of the tests.